-This week, I will be laying a foundation for investments.
-We will look at three important keys to that foundation: Proper Humility, Proper Focus, and Proper Perspective.
-We will laying a foundation that we can build on next week.
+This morning, I want to step back from the foundation and look at three other keys that are important to our finances.
+These are: 1)Proper Humility, 2) Proper Focus, and 3) Proper Perspective.
 If we lack any of the ingredients or materials, if we lack humility, or our focus or perspective is wrong, the building will come down.
-We want a strong foundation so that we can begin building on it next week, when we look at principles of investment.